shoz-f/tfl_interp/README.md

 Tensorflow lite interpreter for Elixir.
 Deep Learning inference framework for embedded devices.

+## Design policy (Features)
+TflInterp is designed based on the following policy.

+1. Provide only the Deep Learning inference.
+It aims to the poor-resource devices such as IOT and mobile.
+2. Easy to understand.
+The inference part, excluding pre/post-processing, can be written in a few lines.
+3. Use trained models from major Deep Learning frameworks that are easy to obtain.
+4. Multiple inference models can be used from a single application.
+5. There are few dependent modules.
+It does not have image processing or matrix calculation functions.
+6. TflInterp does not block the erlang/elixir process scheduler.
+It runs as an OS process outside of elixir.
+7. The back-end inference engine can be easily replaced.
+It's easy to keep up with the latest Deep Learninig technology.

+And I'm trying to make TflInterp easy to install.

+### short or concise history
+The development of Tflinterp started in 2020 Nov.
+The original idea was to use Nerves to create an AI remote controlled car.
+In the first version, I implemented Yolo3, but the design strongly depended on the model, which made it difficult to use in other applications.
+Reflecting on that mistake, I redesigned Tflinterp according to the above design guidelines.

 ## Platform
 It has been confirmed to work in the following OS environment.